-Depending on where you training, you’ll do your course with either Irene Bourquin, Barbara Hanrahan, Avis Coxon or Colleen Pedersen, who are all experienced Midwives.
-You can read more about each of our course facilitators here.
+Depending on where you do your training, you’ll do your course with either Dr. Barbara Hanrahan, Irene Bourquin, Colleen Pedersen or Elmarie Peters, who are all experienced Midwives.

 Your training will take place over a period of 6 months, during which time you will put together a portfolio of your experiences.
 This portfolio is assessed at the end of your course in addition to a 3 hour written exam.

 - Supporting Women in Labour: Labour etiquette